 How Crime Affects Us - Everyday

-There are thousands of ways fraudsters, and tricksters scam us, sometimes for years without us even knowing!
+There are thousands of ways thieves and fraudsters scam us, sometimes for years without us even knowing!
 Being scammed or robbed can be devastating, especially when the loss of sentimental items are stolen, and lives ruined by mindless criminals.

-Thieves are no just strangers.
-Friends, family, cleaners, the nanny and builders will steal your personal belongings.
-Some are "milkers", Those who steal a small amount of money from your wallets and purse for years.
+Thieves are not just strangers; Friends, family, cleaners, the nanny and builders will steal your personal belongings.
+Some are 'milkers' — those sneaky thieves who steal small amounts of money from your wallets and purse for years.
 Just enough for you to not notice.
-Even shop workers will deliberately over-change or short-change you.
+Even shop workers will deliberately over-charge or short-change you.

 Criminals break into our homes stealing irreplaceable valuables, heirlooms and sentimental items.
 They ruin someone's life every second of each day.

-Hard-working shopkeepers who work all day and night, 7 days a week to create a family business can have their lives and business destroyed in a blink of an eye by thieves who have no morals, respect or conscious.
+Hard-working shopkeepers who work all day and night, 7 days a week to create a family business can have their lives and business destroyed in a blink of an eye by thieves who have no morals, respect or moral compass.